Amtrak Train Derailed In Washington, Several Injured

 Several passengers sustained minor injuries when an Amtrak Cascades train was derailed near Steilacoom, Washington, on Sunday, July 2, at approximately 2:30 p.m.

 The Seattle Times referred to Amtrak’s statement on the incident, in which it was confirmed that “the locomotive and the baggage car on train 506 on the Amtrak Cascades run between Eugene, Ore., and Vancouver, British Columbia, derailed at the Chambers Bay Bridge.”
-The train left Eugene at 9 a.m. and was travelling north, said Janet Matkin, spokeswoman for the Washington State Department of Transportation.
+The train left Eugene at 9 a.m. and was traveling north, said Janet Matkin, spokeswoman for the Washington State Department of Transportation.
 A CNN affiliate, KEPRtv, confirmed that the train was heading to Seattle.

-Photos provided by local media and on social media show that the train, “derailed while crossing a narrow stretch of land bordering the water at the Chambers Bay Bridge,” according to the Seattle Times.
+Photos provided by local media and on social media show that the train “derailed while crossing a narrow stretch of land bordering the water at the Chambers Bay Bridge,” according to the Seattle Times.
 The photos show the first four of the train’s carriages flipped onto their sides, and the first car hanging over the water’s surface.

-Neither the car nor any passengers fell into the water, but, someone working on the bridge, “had to jump in the water to avoid the car,” as it approached the bridge, recalled Mitchell Crowley, 18, a passenger on board the train at the time of the derailment.
+Neither the car nor any passengers fell into the water, but someone working on the bridge “had to jump in the water to avoid the car” as it approached the bridge, recalled Mitchell Crowley, 18, a passenger on board the train at the time of the derailment.
 He told the Seattle Times that the derailment happened “fairly slow” and passengers remained “fairly calm” throughout the ordeal.
 He was seated at the “farthest back,” which “didn’t go very far off the rails,” he said, although he did acknowledge that, “I did get to have that exciting experience… Brake, brake, brake and tipping over.”

 Thankfully no one was hurt. @PierceTransit safely evacuating passengers safely away from the scene. pic.twitter.com/QFi5cOKjIS